 When you apply the upgrade, the enterprise server service shuts down and performs the upgrade tasks.
 When the upgrade tasks are complete, the enterprise server service starts up automatically.

 Most server upgrades take 5-10 minutes to complete; however, upgrades in larger environments may take 15-30 minutes or more, depending on the size of the environment.

-If you have more than one Code42 server, upgrade the master server first.
+If you have more than one Code42 server, upgrade the authority server first.

 Upgrading Linux Enterprise Servers

 If you upgrade a Linux enterprise server that does not have the unzip utility, the upgrade process will log several failed attempts to run unzip.
 However, the upgrade process will complete successfully using a Java unzip utility instead, so the log entries are not a cause for concern.

 Devices with the CrashPlan app or SharePlan app upgrade automatically once you enable the device upgrade.
 We recommend testing the upgrade on a single CrashPlan app or SharePlan app device before enabling automatic upgrades for all of your devices.
 Please review Best Practices for Upgrading Your Devices prior to upgrading.

 Once you enable device auto-upgrade, you must restart your authority server before your devices can upgrade.
 When the authority server has restarted, devices reconnect to the upgraded authority server at a randomized interval of 1–15 minutes.
 Devices download their upgrades from the authority server over TCP port 4280 and upgrade themselves automatically.
 The randomized re-connect interval means that after the authority server comes back online, there may be a delay before all devices have successfully upgraded.

 Mobile devices do not automatically upgrade from the authority server.
 Depending on your environment, either:

 - Instruct your users to update the CrashPlan mobile app or SharePlan mobile app from their devices' app store.